 Recently, I picked up a self-published book of fiction, and it reminded me of all the reasons self-publishing writers need an editor.
 Let’s take a moment to look at some of those issues.
 Because my purpose here isn’t to shame the author, I’ll avoid mentioning the author’s name, the title of the book, and the publishing platform.

-The good The story in this particular book is set in a post-apocalyptic world and focuses on the main character’s journey to find safety and, ultimately, a family and community.
-It’s an exciting tale of adventure that draws upon the author’s knowledge of—or extensive research into—survival in nature, along with tactics for fighting roving gangs of baddies.
+The story in this particular book is set in a post-apocalyptic world and focuses on the main character’s journey to find safety and, ultimately, a family and community.
+It’s an exciting tale of adventure that draws upon the author’s knowledge of — or extensive research into — survival in nature, along with tactics for fighting roving gangs of baddies.
 The characters are compelling and complex.
 The author strikes a good balance between description and action.
 The pacing is spot on.

-The ugly The simple proofing and correcting aside, I can’t help but think about how this author could really elevate his game with the help of an editor willing to go beyond the basics, too.
+The simple proofing and correcting aside, I can’t help but think about how this author could really elevate his game with the help of an editor willing to go beyond the basics, too.
 The dialogue, for instance, needs work.
 It’s stilted and often unrealistic.
 Some guidance could help the writer revise to achieve believable, naturally-flowing dialogue.
 A good editor often teaches, too!
 A professional editor will notice things a writer might not.
 An example that comes to mind is the way the author writes women (there is a whole subreddit on this topic, and no author wants his work to end up on r/menwritingwomen).
 Here we come to the cringe portion of this post.
 I realized at one point that the author had assured me multiple times that the trio of women the main character meets up with somewhere mid-novel are “beautiful.”
 In fact, in one chapter, I was reminded they are “beautiful” three times by page five.
 I was a little creeped out, too, because the main character is a grown man who has impregnated the mother in the trio, but the “beautiful” teenage daughters also desire him.
 This development seems to have no relevance to the plot, but does instead remind me of the old Mary Sue trope.
-A good editor will know that women might perceive the writing differently (or men might, if the writer is a woman) and that Mary Sue is a character to be avoided.
+A good editor will know that women might perceive the writing differently.
+Or men might have a different perception if the writer is a woman.
 (A good editor might also suggest varying the wording and “showing” rather than “telling.”)